makenova/roster/README.md

   * `npm start`

 ### Advanced
-If you setup the project as described above, you will need to restart your node server every time you change server code (Anything not in your the public directory) and refresh the browser window every time you change client side code.
+If you setup the project as described above, you will need to restart the node server every time you change server code (Anything not in the public or views directory) and refresh the browser window every time you change client side code.
 For slightly better development experience, you can install all the dependencies, including the dev-dependencies, with the following command:

-    `npm install`
+    npm install

-You will also need to install `supervisor` globally with:
+You will also need to install [`supervisor`](https://github.com/isaacs/node-supervisor) globally with:

     npm install -g supervisor